 - Traffic surveillance footage

-Where there is no enough evidence to prove breach, your attorney can rely on circumstantial evidence such as blood alcohol readings and skid marks to help your case for purposes of compensatory damages.
-Our legal team at Morelli Law Firm can help you start proceedings.
-Call (212) 751-9800 for a free case evaluation.
+Where there is not enough evidence to prove breach, your attorney can rely on circumstantial evidence such as blood alcohol readings and skid marks to help your case for purposes of compensatory damages.

 To establish causation, courts use the “but for” test to conduct the case assessment.
 Judges analyze the issue by determining if the complainant’s injury would have happened “but for” the at-fault party’s conduct.

 Further, the court requires that you prove proximate cause before it can hold the defendant accountable.
-Proximate cause limits the scope of liability to those injuries that bear some reasonable relationship to the risk created by the defendant.
 Where you can show that there was an anticipated risk, then that establishes a proximate cause and in turn, imposes liability on the at-fault party.
-We will fight for the court to grant you compensation for medical expenses, pain and grief, lost wages, and more.